Please take a few moments to acquaint yourself with our guest guidelines, or download a PDF version of our guest guidelines.

 Bookstore & Gift Shop

-The Gift Shop is generally open Tuesday through Saturday 11am - 7pm.
+The Gift Shop is generally open 7 days a week noon to 7:30 pm unless posted.
+Call in advance to confirm.
 We carry a variety of personal items, books, sweets, and gifts.
 Wine is also available for purchase in our gift shop.

 Quiet hours are 10:00PM to 8:00AM.
 Please be considerate of other retreat participants at all times.
 Some groups may be on silent meditation retreats.